 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 9gag is a meme-sharing website set in Hong Kong but hosted in the United States.
 It was launched in 2008.
 The site’s content is mainly a common repetition of many popular memes; most commonly rage comics.
 The site uses the same style of image sharing that sites such as 4chan, reddit, and Funnyjunk do, but allows people to post with their Facebook accounts, and has a “like” system (similar to those found on reddit and Funnyjunk) on individual posts.
-Users may comment via Facebook, as well as share with others.
-9gag also has a subscription feature called “Admiring” in which someone who “admires” your posts will see them on their home page.
+9gag is infamous on the Internet due to allegations of stealing content from other sites.
+It is also known as being a scapegoat for the various escapades of /b/ and Anonymous, similar to Ebaumsworld.

 On July 1st, 2008, Ray Chan and his brother Chris Chan launched 9GAG, starting it as a fun "side project."

 In 2012, they raise $2.8 million in venture capital.
 That same year, 9GAG launched mobile applications on Android and iOS, which provided users with stream-lined versions of the website, as well as the ability to send messages to other users.

 On December 24th, 2014, 9GAG released an Android game, Redhead Redemption, a gyroscope-based shooter staring a baby (gameplay video below).

 As of August 2017, the 9GAG Facebook has more than 36 million likes and followers; the 9GAG Twitter has more than 11.8 millions follower; and the 9GAG Instagram account has more than 21 million followers.

 There are certain rules 9GAG strictly enforces which resemble both "The Rules of the Internet" and forum rules.